-Table 5 - Project Information
+Table 7 - Project Information

-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs:
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

 During the development of the Five Year Consolidated Plan, Salem residents identified the community development needs and goals for Fiscal Years 2021-2025.
 The priority needs identified during the extensive public process included the need for affordable housing, economic development, neighborhood improvement, and social services.
 The City has based its funding allocations on the identified needs.
 The proposed activities and expected accomplishments are intended to address those needs, with the goals and accomplishments calibrated to projected funding levels.
-At least 70% of the FY21 CDBG funding will be used for activities that benefit low- and moderate-income persons.
+At least 70% of the FY24 CDBG funding will be used for activities that benefit low- and moderate-income persons.

-- Affordable Housing Approximately 19% of CDBG funding (including estimated program income) in FY22 will be allocated to affordable housing, along with 100% of Salem's HOME funding allocation through the North Shore Home Consortium.
-This funding will be used to facilitate rehabilitation, acquisition and rental assistance for low- and moderate-income households. - Economic Development The City intends to allocate approximately 18% of its CDBG funding for FY22 to efforts to revitalize commercial districts, improve exterior building facades, and assist new and existing business owners (including microenterprises), through financial and technical assistance. - Social Services The City intends to allocate the maximum allowable amount of 15% to support a broad range of social service programs that are consistent with the needs and goals identified in the Five Year Consolidated Plan.
-Note: This percentage may be adjusted due to the COVID-19 pandemic, if HUD continues to waive the 15% requirement. - Public Facilities and Infrastructure Improvements Approximately 29% of the City's FY22 CDBG funding will be allocated towards public facilities and infrastructure improvements projects in LMI neighborhoods and in the Downtown Renewal Area. - Program Administration Not more than 20% (19% proposed) will be allocated for the necessary general administration costs for program oversight and coordination, including plans and studies.
+- Affordable Housing Approximately 20% of CDBG funding (including estimated program income) in FY24 will be allocated to affordable housing, along with 100% of Salem's HOME funding allocation through the North Shore Home Consortium.
+This funding will be used to facilitate rehabilitation, acquisition and rental assistance for low- and moderate-income households. - Economic Development The City intends to allocate approximately 23% of its CDBG funding for FY24 to efforts to revitalize commercial districts, improve exterior building facades, and assist new and existing business owners (including microenterprises), through financial and technical assistance. - Social Services The City intends to allocate 12% to support a broad range of social service programs that are consistent with the needs and goals identified in the Five Year Consolidated Plan. - Public Facilities and Infrastructure Improvements Approximately 26% of the City's FY24 CDBG funding will be allocated towards public facilities and infrastructure improvements projects in Annual Action Plan

+- LMI neighborhoods and in the Downtown Renewal Area. - Program Administration Not more than 20% will be allocated for the necessary general administration costs for program oversight and coordination, including plans and studies.